synthara/rv2/doc/03_reference/register_file.rst

 This makes it the **first choice when simulating the design using Verilator**.

-This implementation can be selected by setting the ``RegFile`` parameter to "ibex_pkg::RegFileFF".
+This implementation can be selected by setting the ``RegFile`` parameter to "cve2_pkg::RegFileFF".
 It is the default selection.

 FPGA Register File